Pachycrocuta: Taxonomy

 The first identified fossil of the short-faced hyena was discovered in Le Puy, Auvergne, France, in 1845 by French paleontologist Auguste Aymard.
 In 1850, French paleontologist Paul Gervais made it the holotype specimen of a new species, Hyaena brevirostris.
 But, in 1893, while writing a much more detailed description, French paleontologist Marcellin Boule mistakenly listed Aymard as the species authority instead of Gervais, citing volume 12 of Aymard's Annales de la Société d'Agriculture, Sciences, Arts et Commerce du Puy which does not mention the species at all.
 Boule further gave the annal's publication date as 1846 instead of the correct 1848.
-The fallacious authority Aymard, 1846, was reprinted for over a century until Spanish paleontologist David M. Alba and colleagues on behalf of the International Code of Zoological Nomenclature convincingly falsified it in 2013.
+The fallacious authority Aymard, 1846, was reprinted for over a century until Spanish paleontologist David M. Alba and colleagues on behalf of the International Code of Zoological Nomenclature convincingly disproved it in 2013.

 The short-faced hyena was usually relegated to the genus Hyaena alongside the modern striped hyena and brown hyena.
 In 1938, Hungarian paleontologist Miklós Kretzoi suggested erecting a new genus for it, Pachycrocuta, but this only became popular after Giovanni Ficcarelli and Danilo Torres' review of hyena classification in 1970.
 They, like many priors, placed Pachycrocuta as ancestral to Crocuta (the modern spotted hyena).